bitlovely/bitlovely/README.md

 ### 💼 Open for Opportunities

-I'm interested in full-stack development opportunities where I can contribute to innovative projects and collaborate with passionate teams.
+I'm interested in senior fullstack roles and platform engineering engagements where I can help design and scale cloud-native products.
 Feel free to reach out!

 </div>